marisanders02/p8105_hw5_mos2128/Homework_5.md

 The plot across all samples shows that the average estimate $\hat \mu$ is approximately equal to $\mu$.
 The plot showing only when `p.value` is rejected seems to overestimate $\mu$ at lower `true_mean` values, but as the $\mu$ increases, the estimates become more accurate.
+This might happen because the more extreme the effect size is makes it more likely to reject the null.

 # Problem 3